flamapy/flamapy.github.io/index.md

 Examples of operations include:

 #### **Dead features**
-Identify features that are no longer in use.
+Identifies features that cannot be included in any valid product configuration due to constraints and dependencies in the model.

 #### **Core features**
 Identifies features that are present in all valid configurations of the feature model.

-#### **Valid product**
+#### **Estimated number of configurations**
-Validate whether a product (i.e., a set of features) belongs to the set of products represented by a feature model.
-This involves checking if the product conforms to the constraints and structure of the feature model.
+Provides an estimate of the total number of different configurations that can be produced from a feature model by considering all possible combinations of features.

-#### **All products**
+#### **Atomic Sets**
-Generate a complete list of all products.
+This operation identifies atomic sets in a feature model.
+An atomic set is a group of features that always appear together across all configurations of the model.

 #### **Filter**
-This operation takes as input a feature model and a configuration (potentially partial) and returns the set of products including the input configuration that can be derived from the model.
-Note that this operation does not modify the feature model itself.
+This operation filters and selects a subset of configurations based on specified criteria.
+It helps in narrowing down the possible products to those that meet certain requirements.

 {: .fs-6 .fw-300 }